 The importance of these HIPAA risk analysis/risk management requirements cannot be overstated.
 It’s very easy to fall into common shortcomings when establishing compliance, and so you should prioritize these risk requirements—not just so you preserve your compliance with HIPAA, but also possibly avoid being fined for a breach.

 But now you have some extra information that will help inform your approach including a brand new assessment option, should you so choose.
 As you consider the guidance tools out there and begin to strengthen your reassessment protocols, read our other articles that can both help you avoid violations and provide an incentive to do so:

 About DOUG KANNEY

-Doug Kanney is a Principal at Schellman & Company, Inc. Doug leads the HITRUST and HIPAA service lines and assists with methodology and service delivery across for the SOC, PCI-DSS, and ISO service lines.
-Doug has more than 10 years of combined audit experience in both public accounting and private industry.
+Doug Kanney is a Principal at Schellman based in Columbus, Ohio.
+Doug leads the HITRUST and HIPAA service lines and assists with methodology and service delivery across the SOC, PCI-DSS, and ISO service lines.
+Doug has more than 17 years of combined audit experience in public accounting.
 Doug has provided professional services for multiple Global 1000, Fortune 500, and regional companies during the course of his career.